terraform-docs/gh-actions/CONTRIBUTING.md

 Action.
 We encourage you to help out by raising issues, improving documentation, fixing bugs, or adding new features

+If you're interested in contributing please start by reading this document.
+If you have any questions at all, or don't know where to start, please reach out to us on [Slack].

 ## Contributing Code

 To contribute bug fixes or features to terraform-docs GitHub Action: